hotNipi/node-red-contrib-ui-artless-gauge/README.md

 ## Configuration
 ### Size
 For linear layout the supported height is 1 unit.
 For radial mode the minimal size is 2x2 units.
-Supported size configuration for radial layout is rectangular (3x3, 4x4).
-Widget forces different size combinations to be rectangular based on shortest side.
+Supported size configuration for radial layout is sqaure (3x3, 4x4, ...).
+Widget forces different size combinations to be square, based on shortest side.

 ### Label
 Label can be any string.
 Label field does not support any html for color or size adjustments.

 ### Icon
-Supported icons are same as for dashboard: [Font Awesome](https://fontawesome.com/v4.7.0/icons/), [Material Icons](https://material.io/resources/icons/?style=baseline) and [Weather icons lite](https://github.com/Paul-Reed/weather-icons-lite).
+Supported icons are same as for dashboard: [Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/), [Material Icons](https://material.io/resources/icons/?style=baseline) and [Weather icons lite](https://github.com/Paul-Reed/weather-icons-lite).
 Icon field does not support any html for icon appearance adjustments.

 ### Layout